 Gallons per flush

-Also measured in litres depending on where in the world you live.
-You can easily tell whether the toilet is water saving and efficient by the gallons per flush it cycles through.
-The less gallons per flush required, the more water you will save.
+Also measured in litres, depending on where in the world you live.
+You can easily tell whether the toilet is water-saving and efficient by the gallons per flush it cycles through.
+The fewer gallons per flush required, the more water you will save.

 Basement Toilet Installation

 An upflush toilet must be easy to install.
-In order to install a toilet of this kind, you will first require a supply of water along with a reliable electrical source.
-Finally, a small discharge pipe will be needed along with someone who can assist in the installation.
+To install a toilet of this kind, you will first require a water supply and a reliable electrical source.
+Finally, you will need a small discharge pipe and someone who can assist in the installation.
 You can read our guide on how to install a basement toilet here.

-The process of installation should take no more than a couple hours to a day depending on whether it includes the full bathroom or not.
+The installation process should take no more than a couple of hours to a day, depending on whether it includes the entire bathroom or not.
 If you’re a savvy handyman with a knack for home bathroom renovations, you may even feel comfortable enough to do the installation yourself.

 We have gathered a list of common questions about upflush toilet systems.
-There are many aspects to consider, so browse through the following to make sure you have all of your bases covered.
+There are many aspects to consider, so browse through the following to ensure all your bases are covered.

 Do macerator toilets work?

 Macerating toilets work great.
-Because the waste is sent through a grinding (macerating) system behind the toilet before it is pumped to an above waste line, it is highly reliable.
-Normal toilets rely on gravity and water, run through a trap into a sewer line, which can be problematic at times.
+It is highly reliable because the waste is sent through a grinding (macerating) system behind the toilet before being pumped to an overhead waste line.
+However, standard toilets rely on gravity and water and run through a trap into a sewer line, sometimes problematic.

 How much does it cost to install an Upflush toilet?

 The total cost of an upflush toilet system is $800-$1200.
-The toilets themselves cost $600-1000, as seen in our review.
-It will take a trained plumber 1-2 hours for install, with a rough cost of $100-$200 for their time.
-Our above reviews include toilets with macerating pumps, but you will also need a sewage ejector system; these cost roughly $450-$700 and don’t come with the toilet.
+Macerating toilets themselves cost $600-1000, as seen in our review.
+It will take a trained plumber 1-2 hours to install, with a rough $100-$200 for their time.
+Our above analysis included toilets with macerating pumps, but you will also need a sewage ejector system; these cost roughly $450-$700 and don’t come with the toilet.